Experts attribute lockdown as main factor behind fall in COVID-19 cases in Delhi | Health

 Delhi had been reeling under a brutal second wave of the pandemic that is sweeping the country, claiming a massive number of lives daily, with the recent oxygen supply shortage issue at various hospitals adding to the woes.

-The highest single-day spike in Delhi till the third wave of the pandemic -- 8,593 cases -- was reported on November 11 in 2020.

-The lockdown first imposed here this year, on April 19 amid a steep rise in COVID-19 cases has been extended thrice so far.
-On May 9, it was extended by another week by Delhi Chief Minister Arvind Kejriwal, till May 17 morning.
+This year, the lockdown here was first imposed on April 19, amid a steep rise in COVID-19 cases, and has been extended thrice so far.
+On May 9, it was extended by another week by Chief Minister Kejriwal, till May 17 morning.

-The chief minister in his briefly on Friday said, ''In these times of despair, I wish to bring some good news for everyone.
+In his briefing on Friday, Kejriwal said, ''In these times of despair, I wish to bring some good news for everyone.
 About 8,500 new corona cases have been registered in Delhi in the last 24 hours.
 The infection rate has come down to 12 per cent today...
 It was 36 per cent on April 22''.

 Dr Richa Sareen, consultant, pulmonology at Fortis hospital here, echoed Sherwal and said the prime factor behind, a relatively improved situation, is that a lockdown was imposed.